xjules/minity/README.md

 ## Running

 As mentioned above, the program requires that the current working directory is set to the project root folder.
 On Windows, the program further assumes that the DLLs for glfw, glbinding, and globjects are located in the same folder as the executable (or, alternatively, are in the system path).
 If you followed the steps above, this should already be the case.
 Otherwise, you can run the copy-libs.cmd script to copy them over from the ```./lib``` folder.
-When running the program from outside the IDE, you can use the ```./minity-debug.cmd``` and ```./minity-release.cmd``` scripts in the project root folder to run the software.
+When running the program from outside the IDE, you can use the ```./minity.cmd``` script in the project root folder to run the software.

 ## Usage